japawBlob/sem-esw-java/README.md

 ### Java server

 Server based on concurrent hash map and per connection thread.
+<br/> Prerequisites are JavaVM 17, Maven 3.8.5 and current version of protobuf: https://github.com/protocolbuffers/protobuf

 For running use following commands: